 Check that the supply wires are connected to terminals L1 and L2 (N).

-If the thermostat is powered and the wires are connected to the appropriate terminals, it might need replacement?
+If the thermostat is powered and the wires are connected to the appropriate terminals, replace the thermostat.

 The easiest thing to do is to contact us by phone so we can do a troubleshoot based on the issues present.

-Does the inscription GFCI appear on the thermostat screen and / or the button "Reset" is highlighted in red?
-If so, hold the "Reset" button until it resets.
-If the light comes back on when heating is required, contact an electrician to test the insulation resistance of the heating cable.
+Does the letters GFCI appear on the thermostat screen and / or the button Reset is highlighted in red?
+If so, hold the Reset button until it resets.
+If the problem comes back on when heating is required, contact an electrician to test the insulation resistance of the heating cable.

 Check that the upper limit of the floor or air temperature is at an appropriate level.